-Is iQ Academy California-Los Angeles a private school?
+Is iQ Academy of California – Los Angeles (IQLA) a private school?

-No, iQ Academy California-Los Angeles is an online public charter school authorized by the Rowland Unified School District serving grades K–12.
+No, IQLA is an online public charter school authorized by the Rowland Unified School District serving grades K–12.

 Is IQLA the same as homeschooling?

 No, IQLA is not the same as homeschooling.
 Students enrolled in IQLA do their learning at home, but they are participating in a public school.
 The curriculum is approved by the State of California Department of Education for earning K–12 school credits.
-Unlike homeschooling, there are certified teachers to assign work and guide student learning, daily lesson plans, and an entire support system—including administrators, guidance counselors, assessments, and a progress-tracking system.
+Unlike homeschooling, there are credentialed teachers to assign work and guide student learning, daily lesson plans, and an entire support system—including administrators, guidance counselors, assessments, and a progress-tracking system.

 My child has been homeschooled up until now and will be in 11th grade next year.
 We want them to graduate on time.
 How will IQLA count their homeschool work?

-Because every homeschool curriculum can be different, we will need to review any documentation you have of your child's grade or middle school work so we can compare it with the requirements of iQ Academy California-Los Angeles to give credit for as many courses as possible, and to put together a plan to graduate.
+Because every homeschool curriculum can be different, we will need to review any documentation you have of your child's grade or middle school work so we can compare it with the requirements of IQLA.
 Contact us by telephone or email for more information.
 Each student in grades 9–12 receives a Graduation Plan to guide students on their path to graduation.

 Will my child receive a diploma after completing IQLA?

 Students who complete all the graduation requirements will receive a high school diploma from IQLA.

 How do I get help from my child's teachers if he or she is having difficulty with coursework?

 How will my child be evaluated?